• Skip to primary navigation

 Sheath score of 4

 Non-retractable prepuce.
-Persistently dangling prepuce, losse 90 degree pendulous and large orifice.
-Sheath score 5.
+Persistently dangling prepuce, loose, 90 degree, pendulous, and large orifice.
+Sheath score 5 or more.

 b.
 TesticlesWell developed and proportionate in size - Min.
 34 cm diameter take between 11 and 15 months of age.Min.
 32 cm diameter taken between 11 and 15 months of age.A scrotal circumference of less than a 30 cm taken between 11 and 15 months of age.
 Underdeveloped; cryptorchid lone descending testicle.